 1) Opening prayer

-• Mark 7, 31-35.
+Mark 7: 31-35.
 To open the ears and to loosen the tongue.
 A deaf-mute man was brought before Jesus.
-People wanted Jesus to place his hands on him.
+People wanted Jesus to place His hands on him.
 But Jesus goes far beyond this request.
-He leads the man aside from the crowd, put his finger into the man’s ears and touched his tongue with spittle, looking up to Heaven, he sighed deeply and said: “Éffata!”, that is, “Be opened!”
+He leads the man aside from the crowd, puts His finger into the man’s ears and touches his tongue with spittle.
+Looking up to Heaven, He sighed deeply and said, “Ephphatha!” that is, “Be opened!”
 At that same moment, his ears were opened, and at once the impediment of his tongue was loosened and he spoke clearly.
-Jesus wants the people to open the ears and to loosen the tongue!
+Jesus wants the people to open their ears and to loosen their tongues!

-• The recommendation not to tell anybody.
-Sometimes, the attention which Mark’s Gospel attributes to the prohibition of Jesus to diffuse the cure is exaggerated, as if Jesus had some secret that he wants to keep.
-In the majority of cases in which Jesus works a miracle, he does not ask for silence.
-Rather, once he even asked for publicity (Mk 5, 19).
-Sometimes, he orders not to diffuse the cure (Mk 1, 44; 5, 43; 7, 36; 8, 26), but obtains the contrary result.
-The more he prohibits it, the more the Good News is diffused (Mk 1, 28.45; 3, 7-8; 7, 36-37).
-It serves nothing to prohibit!
-The interior force of the Good News is so great that it diffuses by itself.
+The recommendation not to tell anybody.
+Sometimes, the attention which Mark’s Gospel attributes to the prohibition of Jesus to proclaim the cure is exaggerated, as if Jesus had some secret that He wanted to keep.
+In the majority of cases in which Jesus works a miracle, He does not ask for silence.
+Rather, He once even asked for publicity (Mk 5: 19).
+Sometimes, He orders not to announce the healing (Mk 1: 44; 5: 43; 7: 36; 8: 26), but obtains the opposite result.
+The more He prohibits it, the more the Good News is proclaimed (Mk 1: 28,45; 3: 7-8; 7: 36-37).
+It is useless to prohibit!
+The interior force of the Good News is so great that it spreads by itself.

-• Growing openness in the Gospel of Mark.
+Growing openness in the Gospel of Mark.
 Throughout the pages of Mark’s Gospel, there is a growing openness toward the other populations.
-Thus Mark leads the readers to open themselves toward the reality of the world around and to overcome the preconceptions which prevent the peaceful living together among the different populations.
-When he passed through the Decapolis, a pagan region, Jesus responded to the request of the people of the place and cured a deaf-mute man.
-He is not afraid to be contaminated with the impurity of a pagan, because in curing him, he touches his ears and his tongue.
-In what regards the authority, two Jews and the disciples themselves have difficulty to hear and to understand that a pagan who was deaf and dumb can now hear and speak thanks to Jesus who touched him.
-It recalls the song of the servant “The Lord God has opened the ears, and I listen to him” (Is 50, 4-5).
-In driving the merchants out of the Temple, Jesus criticizes the unjust trade and affirms that the temple should be a house of prayer for all peoples (Mk 11, 17).
-In the parable of the wicked tenants, Mark refers to the fact that the message will be taken away from the chosen people, the Jews, and will be given to others, the pagans (Mk 12, 1-12).
-After the death of Jesus, Mark presents the profession of faith of a pagan at the foot of the Cross.
-In quoting the Roman centurion and how he recognizes the Son of God in Jesus, he is saying that the pagan is more faithful than the disciples and more faithful than the Jews (Mk 15, 39).
-The openness for the pagans appears very clearly in the final order given by Jesus to the disciples, after his Resurrection: “Go out to the whole world and proclaim the Gospel to all creation” (Mk 16, 15).
+Thus Mark leads the readers to open themselves toward the reality of the world around and to overcome the preconceptions which prevent peaceful co-existence among the different populations.
+When He passed through the Decapolis, a gentile region, Jesus responded to the request of the people of the place and cured a deaf-mute man.
+He is not afraid to be contaminated with the impurity of a gentile, because in curing him, He touches his ears and his tongue.
+The Jews and the disciples themselves have difficulty hearing and understanding that a gentile who was deaf and dumb can now hear and speak thanks to Jesus who touched him.
+It recalls the Song of the Servant, “The Lord God has opened the ears, and I listen to Him” (Is 50: 4-5).
+In driving the merchants out of the Temple, Jesus criticizes the unjust trade and affirms that the Temple should be a house of prayer for all peoples (Mk 11:17).
+In the parable of the wicked tenants, Mark refers to the fact that the message will be taken away from the chosen people, the Jews, and will be given to others, the gentiles (Mk 12:1-12).
+After the death of Jesus, Mark presents the profession of faith of a gentile at the foot of the Cross.
+In quoting the Roman centurion and how he recognizes the Son of God in Jesus, Mark is saying that the gentile is more faithful than the disciples and more faithful than the Jews (Mk 15:39).
+The openness to the gentiles appears very clearly in the final order given by Jesus to the disciples, after His Resurrection: “Go out to the whole world and proclaim the Gospel to all creation” (Mk 16:15).

 4) Personal questions

-• Jesus shows a great openness toward persons of another race, another religion and of other customs.
+Jesus shows a great openness toward people of another race, another religion and of other customs.
 We Christians, today, do we have the same openness?
 Do I have this openness?